 The process is simple: You’ll pay for what you want covered, with the policy extending over a three-month, six-month, or 12-month interval during the course of your project.
 If the building is incomplete by the end of the term, most insurers allow a maximum one-time extension, and that for a limited sum.

-Your policy costs depends on factors that include your coverage type, project difficulty, number of workers, your location, type of work, and anticipated profit.
+Your policy costs depend on factors that include your coverage type, project difficulty, number of workers, your location, type of work, and anticipated profit.
 Projects that involve raw land and ambitious schemes usually cost more.

 On top of that, your level of coverage and your insurance provider also determine your deductibles.
 Expect to pay one to four percent of the construction cost.